 In regard to academic grades and eligibility, all requirements of the South Dakota High School Activities Association are to be met by students to be able to participate in co-curricular activities.
-The White Lake Board of Education also requires a student with a failing grade at any grading period to be ineligible for competition within any non-graded co-curricular activity until the next established grading period (which is approximately three weeks).
+The White Lake Board of Education also requires a student with a failing grade at any grading period to be ineligible for competition within any non-graded co-curricular activity until the next established grading period.
 Students who become ineligible at the end of the first semester will remain eligible until 2nd semester begins.